-Passenger Carrying Flights are to be specifically authorised by the Duty Instructor and are subject to the following restrictions:
+Passenger Carrying Flights (i.e. not Instructional or Mutual Flights) are to be specifically authorised by the Duty Instructor and are subject to the following restrictions:

-- A current PCR is held - The pilot is within currency rules defined in section 5.2 - Aerobatics are not permitted. - P1 must conduct all flying below 1000' AGL and fly the entire launch and landing.
+- A current PCR held as per section 7.2. - The pilot is within currency rules defined in section 5.2 - · Aerobatics are not permitted. - P1 must conduct all flying below 1000' AGL and fly the entire launch and landing.